I really had fun with this one and I think it's closest to being the best BBQ Beef Burger recipe that I've made for the grill in very a long time.

 Drizzle thick slices of Spanish onion with oil and balsamic vinegar, let them soak a bit, then cook them on the grill beside the burgers.

-Top the burgers with Monteray Jack cheese when they're on the grill then smother them with the grilled onions when they come off.
+Top the burgers with Monterey Jack cheese when they're on the grill then smother them with the grilled onions when they come off.

-This burger recipe is best served on toasted English muffins that have been brushed with melted garlic butter.
+These burgers are best served on toasted English muffins that have been brushed with melted garlic butter before putting them on the grill to toast.

 Serves: 3 - 6 (makes 6 quarter pound burgers)